 As I approached the finish, I started thinking about how to make my landing.
 My first thought was to turn around and fly back along Nittany and land just outside of the University Park Class D. This would cut down the retrieve quite a bit.
 But then I considered if I could make it to the front ridge that I could land at Lockhaven Airport.
 That’s a very nice place to go!
-And besides, if I have enough time, I could head back along the ridge, maybe get to Milesburg and cut down the retrieve some more.
+And besides, if I had enough time, I could head back along the ridge, maybe get to Milesburg and cut down the retrieve some more.
 Who knows, maybe I could even make it home?
-I laughed at the thought.
+I laughed at the prospect.

 Approaching the end of the mountain, I slowed down and floated up.
-After hitting the finish line, my satisfaction was delayed since I was focused on making the next upwind jump.
+After crossing the finish line, my satisfaction was delayed since I was focused on making the next upwind jump.
 Just floating up enough to clear the bowl, I once again went for the infamous “death dive” to the front ridge.

 This time after clearing the corner I immediately headed southwest.
 The ship connected with the ridge at 1700ft in honest ridge lift.
 I was in perfect position for a landing at Lockhaven, but slowly floated up the ridge.
-Looking at the time, I had 30 miles to go and 40 minutes until sunset.
+Looking at the time, there were 30 miles to go and 40 minutes until sunset.
 Man, that is actually enough time to make it home!
 Might as well give it a shot, why not?

 Humming along at 80 knots at 1700ft, it was peaceful.
 The sun was coming down behind the cirrus off to the west and the valley started to darken.
 The air was smooth.
-I felt I was sitting on the wing and just watching myself fly, simply amazed to be here at all.
+It felt like I was sitting on the wing and just watching myself fly, simply amazed to be here at all.

 This was the most difficult ridge flight I had ever done; certainly more challenging than any flight I had previously declared.
 The conditions were just barely good enough to make it work.
-The last 500km was the most grueling soaring I had ever done for such long distance.
+The last 500km was the most grueling soaring I had ever done for such a long distance.
 Every transition, gap, and elevation change had me working for every last scrap of energy.
 There were at least three times that the odds were stacked against me that I would fall off the ridge.
-Somehow I managed to hang in there and it’s a near miracle that I made it home.
+Somehow I managed to hang in there and it was a near miracle that I made it home.
 It’s deeply satisfying to have had the opportunity to play the game, where for a while it hung in the balance on every move.
 It felt like the ridge and I did battle and walked away with a healthy respect for each other, looking forward to the time we will challenge each other.